How to Build Tenant Relationships & Increase Long-Term Occupancy

 Avoid These Pitfalls in Tenant-Landlord Relationship Building

 Buildings Magazine editor Leigh Garris recommends not putting so much emphasis on the facility itself when working on tenant relationships.
-While the amenities and condition of the building is important, tenants are more concerned about the service than the space.
+While the building’s amenities and condition are important, tenants are more concerned about the service than the space.

 Never say no to a tenant.
 If someone comes to you with a need, it should be accommodated.
 If the request seems unreasonable, find out as many details about the problem as possible and work with your staff to come up with a solution that satisfies both you and the tenant.
-Don’t be afraid to ask for an additional fee if the answer to your client’s problem falls outside the terms of the lease.
+Don’t be afraid to ask for an additional fee if the answer to your client’s problem falls outside the lease terms.

 Make Your Building Attractive to Tenants

 You’ll always have the bargain hunter tenants.
-The DC real estate market is one of the most expensive in the country, so it’s understandable that some commercial buildings offer the bare minimum.
+The DC real estate market is one of the most expensive in the country, so, understandably, some commercial buildings offer the bare minimum.

 But to be successful, you need to really put yourself in the mind of a tenant and find out what they really want.